What is an Emotional Scale, and what can it tell us about healing?

-Have you ever been stunned at how your emotions just take over leaving you feeling lost and exhausted?
+Have you ever been stunned at how your emotions take over, leaving?

-Would you like to have more control over your emotions and use them constructively to heal yourself?
+Would you like to know how to control your emotions and use them constructively to heal yourself?

-If any of these ring a chord with you then read on my friend, cause this information will really help you find peace with your emotions.
+If any of these ring a chord with you, then read on…

 Feeling Emotion Is A-OK

-So regardless of where you are on the emotional acceptance scale, I want to dive into this topic because it is so important to your well-being, and mental health.
-Understanding your emotions really lays down the foundation to accepting who you are at any given stage of your journey.
+So, regardless of where you are on the emotional acceptance scale, I want to dive into this topic because it is vital to our well-being and mental health.

 Introducing the Scale

-It breaks down emotions very nicely into the different levels of responsibility, emotions, and associated thoughts.
-It is often used during coaching calls to help people see where they are at on the scale and where they want to go.
-When we are feeling our emotions, we often move up and down the scale and that is completely normal.
+The scale breaks emotions down nicely into the different levels of responsibility, feelings, and associated thoughts.
+It is often used during coaching sessions to help people see where they are on the scale and where they want and need to be.

 The Emotional Scale